oVirt/ovirt-site/source/feature/sr-iov.html.md

     -   num of VFs is a new property that will be added to sr-iov capable host nic.
     -   it is used for admin to enable this number of VFs on the nic.
          Changing this value will remove all the VFs from the nic and create new #numOFVfs VFs on the nic.
-    -   valid value is 0 or bigger (up to the maximum supported number by this nic, as reported by getVdsCaps).
+    -   valid value is 0 or bigger (up to the maximum supported number by this nic, as reported by hostdevListByCaps).
-    -   this property can be updated just on nics that support sr-iov (as reported by getVdsCaps).
+    -   this property can be updated just on nics that support sr-iov (as reported by hostdevListByCaps).
-    -   this property can be updated just if all the VFs on the PF are free (as reported by getVdsCaps).
+    -   this property can be updated just if all the VFs on the PF are free (as reported by hostdevListByCaps).
 *   <b>networks</b>
     -   list of the network names that their configuration can be applied on the nic's VFs.
     -   just vm networks are allowed to appear in this list.